£225,000 Offers around

 Fully tiled bathroom comprising of 3 piece white suite, pedestal hand wash basin, W.C., bath with overhead shower unit and Aqua paneled splashback.
 Tiled flooring and front aspect window;

-Externally the property benefits from an enclosed rear garden with greenhouse and shed.
+Externally the property benefits from an enclosed rear garden with shed.
 Locbloc driveway for 4-5 cars and double garage.

 *** Note to Solicitors *** All formal offers should be emailed in the first instance to Scotlandoffers@purplebricks.com.
 Should your client's offer be accepted, please then send the Principle offer directly to the seller's solicitor upon receipt of the Notification of Proposed Sale which will be emailed to you.